This is the third post of a series about asynchronous programming. The whole series tries to answer the simple question: "What is asynchrony?".

 And how are doing all the event-thread managing?
 In the event loop.

 The event loop is exactly what it sounds like, there is a queue of events(where all the happened events are stored — it's called task queue on the picture above) and a loop that just constantly pulls these events off the queue and executes callbacks on these events(all execution goes on the call stack).
-API represents API for asynchronous functions calls like waiting for the response from client or database.
+API represents API for asynchronous functions calls like waiting for the response from the client or database.

-So all the operations go first into call stack than asynchronous commands goes into API and after they are done required callback goes into the task queue and then for the execution on call stack again.
+So all the operations go first into call stack than asynchronous commands go into API and after they are done required callback goes into the task queue and then for the execution on call stack again.